and3rson/iorant/README.md

 Thanks to devrant.io for such an amazing community.

-This app is brought to yoou by Andrew Dunai <andrew@dun.ai>
+This app is brought to you by Andrew Dunai <andrew@dun.ai>

 Any contributions & feedback are welcome!